The Revenant (2015 film): Release

 The Revenant had a limited release in the United States on December 25, 2015, including Los Angeles—making it eligible for the 88th Academy Awards—before being released nationwide on January 8, 2016.
-The film opened in Australia on January 7, 2016 and in the United Kingdom on January 15, 2016.
-In the Philippines, the film's release date was originally set for January 27, 2016, but it was eventually delayed a week to February 3, 2016.
-Although studios initially chose not to pursue a theatrical release in China, following the film's three wins at the 88th Academy Awards on February 28, 2016, the film was granted a release in China but with several cuts.
+The film opened in Australia on January 7, 2016, and in the United Kingdom on January 15, 2016.
+In the Philippines, the film's release date was originally set for January 27, 2016, but it was eventually delayed one week to February 3, 2016.
+Although studios initially chose not to pursue a theatrical release in China, following its three wins at the 88th Academy Awards on February 28, 2016, the film was granted a release in China but with several cuts.
 It was released on March 18, 2016.

 Home media

-The DVD, Blu-ray and 4K Ultra HD Blu-ray were released on April 12, 2016 in the US.
+The DVD, Blu-ray and 4K Ultra HD Blu-ray were released on April 12, 2016, in the US.
 Opening sales of the DVD along with online streaming orders placed The Revenant as number one in sales at Amazon.
 Distribution to major rental outlets in the US was done on May 17, 2016.

 Piracy

-On December 20, 2015, less than a week before its release, screener copies of The Revenant were leaked online.
-The FBI linked the theft to Alcon Entertainment CEO Andrew Kosove, who denied responsibility.
+On December 20, 2015, less than one week before its release, screener copies of The Revenant were leaked online.
+The FBI linked this to Alcon Entertainment CEO Andrew Kosove, who denied responsibility.
 In October 2016, a former 20th Century Fox employee was fined $1.12 million in a separate case for uploading both The Revenant and The Peanuts Movie online.